 Custom fabrication isn't like standard manufacturing; it’s a specialized process that turns raw materials into unique products designed for a specific project.
 Because every job is different, you need a partner with a deep understanding of materials, techniques, and the specific demands of the retail industry.
 Ask potential partners to share examples of their past projects, especially any that are similar in scale and complexity to yours.
 A proven track record is the best indicator of a team’s ability to handle your custom fixture program and deliver results that align with your brand’s standards.

-Check Their Quality Control and Certifications
+What to Look for in Quality Control and Certifications

 Consistent quality is critical, especially when you’re rolling out fixtures to dozens or even hundreds of stores.
 A single defect can be multiplied across your entire chain, leading to costly fixes and a poor brand image.
 Ask about their quality control process from start to finish.
 Do they inspect raw materials?
 Are there checkpoints during production?
 What is their process for final inspection before shipping?
 A reliable partner will have a documented, rigorous system in place to ensure every piece meets your exact specifications.
 Don’t hesitate to ask about industry certifications, as they can be a strong signal of a commitment to quality.